Search

 James & Vicki Donald

 James and Vicki Donald are the creators of the Hiking NB website, Paddling NB website, and Explore Everywhere Podcast.
-They are attempting to hike every trail in the province and have almost reached their goal.
-They share their adventures and trail information on the website, on the podcast, on social media, on radio and in magazines.
+They have hiked almost every trail in the province and share their adventures and knowledge on the website, on the podcast, on social media, on radio and in magazines.

 Hector A. Ebute